gpkal/Comprehensive-Documentary-Database-for-Restaurants-and-Hotels-near-Ski-Resorts-in-Lombardy/README.md

 # Lombardy Ski Tourism Database Project

 ## Overview
+This project lays the groundwork for a comprehensive ski tourism application in Lombardy.
-Documentary database of restaurants and hotels near Lombardy ski resorts, utilizing web scraping and API integration.
+The aim is to create a documentary database of restaurants and hotels near Lombardy ski resorts, using web scraping and API integration.

 ## Methodology
 1. **Data Acquisition**: TripAdvisor, The Fork, Google, Booking.com (web scraping), Lombardy Open Data APIs